Dynatrace allows you to easily configure your HTTP monitors when first setting them up and at any time thereafter.

 - Click Save changes at bottom right when done editing your monitor.

 Within Monitor setup settings you can configure basic monitor properties:

 - The URL to check.

-- The Name of the monitor.
-The name is limited to 500 characters.
+- The Name of the monitor—limited to 500 characters.

 Assign HTTP monitor to a web application

 If this synthetic monitor is associated with one of your monitored web applications, you can assign the monitor to the application so you can track application availability and performance.
-Detected problems will be automatically associated with your application.
+Detected problems are then automatically associated with your application.
 If monitor status is unavailable, the associated application is also considered unavailable.